sandialabs/StrideSearch/README.md

 ------
 - Spatial units are kilometers
 - Angular units are degrees
-- Time units are hours
+- Stride Search time units are hours, and thus integers
+- NetCDF time units are days, and may have fractional values; they are floating point types

 DataLayout
 ---------